Best Mulch For Flower Beds ( Top 9 Mulches )

 Place the leaves around your flowers and make sure that the leaves do not touch the stem of the plants, after that give the leaves a good watering again to kickstart the decomposition process.

-Mulching Flower Beds With Decorative Pebbles
+Decorative Pebbles

-Decorative pebbles are only used for their aesthetic purposes in flower beds as they do not have any organic properties.
+Decorative pebbles are only used for aesthetic purposes in flower beds as they do not have any organic properties.
 Pebbles can be an excellent weed suppressor and this mulch is more of a hands-off approach for mulching your flower beds.
 Although pebbles tend to look extremely good in flower beds you have to keep in mind that these small pebbles can absorb and propagate a lot of heat.

-This means that on hot summer days you will have to water your plants, otherwise, the pebbles will turn the flower bed into an oven.
+This means that on hot summer days, you will have to water your plants, otherwise, the pebbles will turn the flower bed into an oven.
 Place the decorative pebbles around your flowers, and make sure that the pebbles are not in direct contact with the stem of the plants.

 Seaweed contains a lot of nutrients, and your flower beds will benefit from using seaweed as mulch.
 Seaweed tends to decompose relatively fast, thus the nutrients trapped inside the seaweed will be available for your flowers in a matter of weeks.
 On the other hand, seaweed mulch is not that good at retaining water, so make sure to water the mulch from time to time.
 Place the seaweed mulch around your flowers in a 2-3 inch layer without the mulch touching the stem of the plants and then water the mulch.

 Hay is not an ideal mulch for flower beds, although a lot of people still use it.
 The benefits of using hay mulch for flower beds are that it decomposes relatively fast, suppresses weeds, retains moisture and the hay is jam-packed with nutrients.
-If you are more concerned about how your flower bed actually looks like then you should probably use some other types of organic mulches especially if you have young flower plants.
+If you are more concerned about how your flower bed actually looks then you should probably use some other types of organic mulches especially if you have young flower plants.

 Lay the hay mulch around your flowers in a 2-3 inch layer, without the hay actually touching the stem of the plants.
 If you have some shrubs then hay is an excellent mulch for them as larger bushes will simply cover up all the hay.